 - All deposits and most withdrawals are fee-free; e-wallets process same-day while bank wires take 2–5 business days

-- The $30 no-deposit bonus lets you test live conditions, but read the volume and withdrawal rules before relying on it
+- Bonus offers can help test live conditions, but read volume and withdrawal rules before relying on them

 - XM suits beginners and intermediate traders well; high-volume scalpers seeking raw ECN pricing may find better fits elsewhere